This post was originally published in December 2022. Last updated: September 2025.

 Before installing wall panels or drywall, you’ll want to complete any electric, plumbing, or air duct work that will run inside the walls.
 This part of your project should not be DIYed.
 Hire a certified professional to complete it for you.

-How to Install Trusscore Wall&CeilingBoard on Your Basement Walls
+How Do I Install Trusscore Wall&CeilingBoard on My Basement Walls?

 For more detailed instructions on how to install Trusscore Wall&CeilingBoard, download our Installation Guide.